newcastle-biostatistics/newcastle-biostatistics/content/staff/michael_grayling/index.md

 ---
-title: "M Grayling"
-type: "widget_page"  # Page type is a Widget Page
+# Homepage
+type: widget_page

+# Homepage is headless, other widget pages are not.
+headless: false
 ---